-The following courses, also part of the USC Master of Arts degree in Occupational Therapy program, are required of all students in this program.
-However, students who have taken equivalent courses as part of degree programs at other schools may request Division credit for some of these courses.
-Our O.T.D. adviser will be happy to work with you in investigating potential waivers which can be granted for students who have obtained master’s degrees from other universities.
+The following courses, also part of the USC Master of Arts in Occupational Therapy degree program, are required of all students in the OTD program.
+However, students who have taken equivalent courses as part of degree programs at other accredited institutions may request partial credit for some of these courses.
+Our OTD adviser will be happy to work with you to investigate potential waivers which can be granted for students who have obtained master’s degrees from accredited institutions other than USC.

-- OT 470 Qualitative Research for Evidence-Based Practice
+- OT 525 Qualitative Research for Evidence-Based Practice (4 units)

-- OT 581 Quantitative Research for the Practicing Clinician
+- OT 581 Quantitative Research for the Practice Clinician (4 units)

 Read Course Descriptions here.

-All O.T.D. students take at least one course (4 units) in another academic unit at USC.
-The coursework must clearly relate to the student’s professional goals and remain consistent with the objectives of the O.T.D. program.
+All OTD students take at least one course (4 units) at the 500-level or higher at another USC academic unit outside the Division of Occupational Science and Occupational Therapy.
+The coursework must clearly relate to the student’s professional goals and remain consistent with the objectives of the OTD program.
 For example, a student who developed an Lifestyle Redesign® program to support environmentally sustainable habits took coursework in the USC Marshall School of Business to refine her business presentation and communication skills.
 Another student, completing his residency in a violence prevention program, took a course on nonprofit organization management.
 A third student, completing her residency in a Lifestyle Redesign® weight loss program, selected a course from the Keck School of Medicine of USC on health promotion.
 A fourth, who secured a leadership position in a residential aging-in-place program, took her elective courses in the USC Davis School of Gerontology.
-Finally, students who wish to pursue more intensive study in occupational science may be granted permission to use their elective units to concentrate in Division-based 600-level occupational science courses associated with the Ph.D. program.
-Examples of “cognate” courses past O.T.D. students have taken include:
+Finally, students who wish to pursue more intensive study in occupational science may be granted permission to use their elective units to concentrate in Division-based 600-level occupational science courses associated with the PhD program.
+Examples of “cognate” courses past OTD students have taken include:

 - MKT 526 Advertising and Promotion Strategy Explains the use of argument, emotion, endorsements for persuasive ads; tools for analyzing ad effectiveness, budgeting, media planning and scheduling; principles of pricing for creative promotion.
 At the USC Marshall School of Business.